I. Introduction

 Autonomy in robotics refers to the degree to which a robot can perform tasks without human intervention.
 Generally, autonomy is classified into several levels:

-2. Remote Operation: Operators control robots from a distance.
-While robots can perform certain functions autonomously, operators are still responsible for critical decision-making.
+Remote Operation: Operators control robots from a distance, with robots performing some functions autonomously, but operators remain responsible for critical decision-making.

-3. Semi-Autonomous Operation: Robots can perform specific tasks independently but still rely on human oversight for end-to-end operations.
+Robots can perform specific tasks independently, but they still rely on human oversight for end-to-end operations.

 Impact on Emergency Decision-Making

-The level of autonomy affects how robots perform in emergency scenarios:
+The level of autonomy significantly influences how robots perform in emergency scenarios.

 Real-World Examples

-• Drone Deployments: UAVs equipped with advanced sensors have been used extensively for aerial reconnaissance in the aftermath of disasters.
-They operate at a semi-autonomous level, collecting data and sending it back to human operators for analysis.
-During hurricanes or wildfires, drones can map affected areas to inform rescue efforts.
+Drone Deployments: UAVs equipped with advanced sensors have been used extensively for aerial reconnaissance in the aftermath of disasters.

-• Ground-Based Robots: Robots like Boston Dynamics' Spot can navigate hazardous terrain autonomously.
+Ground-Based Robots: Robots like Boston Dynamics’ Spot can navigate hazardous terrain autonomously, making them ideal for disaster response situations.
 Deployed post-earthquake, Spot surveyed collapsed structures with payloads for real-time data collection, demonstrating full autonomy in navigating complex environments.

-• Robot-Assisted Surveying in Hazardous Environments: Recent studies indicate the effectiveness of robotic systems in surveying dangerous sites, such as those exposed to chemical spills or radioactive debris.
-Robots equipped with LiDAR and environmental sensors can operate autonomously, gathering crucial data while keeping human responders out of harm's way.
+Robot-Assisted Surveying in Hazardous Environments: Recent studies have demonstrated the effectiveness of robotic systems in surveying dangerous sites, such as those exposed to chemical spills or radioactive debris.
+Robots equipped with LiDAR and environmental sensors can operate autonomously, gathering crucial data while keeping human responders out of harm’s way.

 Overall, these examples illustrate how different autonomy levels in robotics enhance disaster response efforts, from conducting hazard assessments to executing rescue missions.